1776 Marketing Group.

 26. ORDER OF PRECEDENCE.
 Any inconsistency between Seller’s terms and conditions, buyer’s Order, or any other documents related thereto, shall be resolved by giving precedence in the following order (i) Seller’s Special Terms and Conditions, (ii) Seller’s Terms and Conditions of Sale, (iii) applicable Seller’s Specifications, (iv) Statement of Work or Scope of Services, and (v) Form of buyer’s Order.

 28. DISPUTES AND ARBITRATION.
 The Parties shall attempt to resolve any dispute, controversy, or claim arising under or relating to Seller’s Offer or buyer’s Order, or to a material breach, including its interpretation, performance, or termination.
 If the Parties are unable to resolve such dispute, either Party may refer the dispute to arbitration.
 The arbitration shall be conducted in English and in accordance with the Commercial Rules of the American Arbitration Association, which shall administer the arbitration and act as appointing authority.
-The arbitration, including the rendering of the decision and/or award, shall take place in Hong Kong, China, and shall be the exclusive forum for resolving the dispute, controversy, or claim.
+The arbitration, including the rendering of the decision and/or award, shall take place in Wyoming, USA, and shall be the exclusive forum for resolving the dispute, controversy, or claim.
 The arbitrator shall make the final determination as to any discovery disputes between the Parties.
 Examination of witnesses by the Parties and by the arbitrator shall be permitted.
 A written transcript of the hearing shall be made and furnished to the Parties.
 The cost of this transcript shall be borne equally by the Parties.
 The award or decision of the arbitrator shall state the reasons upon which the award or decision is based, and shall be final and binding upon the Parties.
 The prevailing Party shall be entitled to compensation for the expense of the arbitration, including, but not limited to, the award of attorneys‟ fees, at the discretion of the arbitrator.
 Both Parties waive their right to any appeal under any system of law.
 The award shall be enforceable before any court of competent jurisdiction upon the application to such court by either Party.
 The arbitrator shall have no authority to award any of the types of damages excluded hereunder, and shall be so instructed by the Parties.

 29. RELATIONSHIP OF THE PARTIES.
 Each Party is an independent contractor.
 Neither Party shall have authority to bind the other except to the extent authorized herein.
 This Agreement is not intended by the Parties to constitute or create a joint venture, pooling arrangement, partnership, or formal business organization of any kind.
 The Parties shall act as independent contractors at all times, and neither Party shall act as an agent for the other, and the employees of one Party shall not be deemed employees of the other Party.